raganwald/method-combinators/doc/async.md

       @name = data.name
       @occupation = data.occupation

-myExampleObject.update ->
+myFunnyObject.update ->
-  alert "Jerry's new occupation is #{myExampleObject.occupation}"
+  alert "Jerry's new occupation is #{myFunnyObject.occupation}"
 ```

 In this case, we're showing some kind of "wait" image (perhaps a spinning gif) when we call the method, and hiding it after we receive the update.
 The async combinators are "callback-aware," so the gif will be hidden just before the alert is displayed.